bbcarrots/bbcarrots/INTRODUCTION.md

-- 👋 Hi, I’m @bbcarrots a.k.a Zarah
+- 👋 Hi, I’m Zarah a.k.a @bbcarrots
-- 👀 I’m interested in programming android applications.
+- 👀 I’m interested in anything programming!
+I'm always learning how to improve my Python, JavaScript, and C.
-- 🌱 I’m on-and-off learning about Kotlin and using it in Android Studio.
-I also know a bit of Python from a previous class.
+- 🌱 I'm a BS CS student from the University of the Philippines, Diliman.

 <!---
 bbcarrots/bbcarrots is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.